 An industry-first, 10-year strategic alliance between K11 and Asia’s leading mobile esports brand Hero Entertainment was announced today at the Shanghai K11 Art Mall.
 The partnership sees K11 becoming the exclusive industry partner of Hero Entertainment, and bringing its Hero Pro League (HPL), one of Asia’s largest mobile esports leagues, and other animation, comic, game and novel (ACGN) franchises, to K11 projects in at least nine cities – Hong Kong, Beijing, Shenzhen, Shenyang, Wuhan, Ningbo, Tianjin, Shanghai and Guangzhou.
 In addition, K11 and Hero Entertainment plan to jointly build world-class mobile esports stadiums in at least seven cities to support the development of esports.
 With today’s announcement, K11 embarks on a new era of experiential retailing fit for millennials and Gen Z, in which commerce and the latest technological trends are seamlessly combined.

 Cultural Entrepreneur and K11 Founder Adrian Cheng said, “The booming esports sector is fast becoming the next big growth market, and is a cultural event popular among the new generation.
 Since being officially named by China’s General Administration of Sports as the country’s 99th sporting event, esports has in the past 15 years grown in an unprecedented pace in China.
-As a leading force in forging cross-cultural exchanges, K11 is thrilled to partner with Hero Entertainment, staying true to the Collect, Connect, Collide motto and is excited to be supporting the development of esports in Hong Kong and Mainland China.
+As a leading force in forging cross-cultural exchanges, K11 is thrilled to partner with Hero Entertainment, staying true to the Collect, Connect, Collide motto and is excited to be supporting the development of esports in Hong Kong and The Mainland.
 Moving forward, K11 will create a unique ecosystem that combines art, technology and commerce, while continuing its effort in innovating and promoting cross-cultural exchanges in its physical and online spaces.”

 Following today’s signing, K11 and Hero Entertainment, the second largest mobile esports operator in China with over 400 million registered users, plan to jointly create the largest network of 2D esports-themed spaces in K11 projects in at least nine cities: Hong Kong, Beijing, Shenzhen, Shenyang, Wuhan, Ningbo, Tianjin, Shanghai and Guangzhou.
 In particular, it is in the long-term planning of K11 Hong Kong, as an industry leader, to offer pop-up VR experience spaces and esports zones for the live broadcast of competitions.
 The partnership makes K11 Hong Kong the leading mobile gaming venue to play host to large-scale, international esports competitions in the future, while it doubles as a cross-cultural platform for esports athletes and coaches, and to support the growth of esports in Hong Kong.

-Other highlighted plans in the strategic alliance feature official esports stadiums at K11 projects in Mainland China for professional and casual gamers.
+Other highlighted plans in the strategic alliance feature official esports stadiums at K11 projects in China for professional and casual gamers.
 The largest of them will be in Shenyang, where K11 is building its biggest project to date.
-When completed, the New World Expo in K11 Shenyang will be able to host the championship matches of HPL tournaments in Mainland China, and become a leading official venue for esports competitions in the region.
+When completed, the New World Expo in K11 Shenyang will be able to host the championship matches of HPL tournaments in China, and become a leading official venue for esports competitions in the region.

 Hero Entertainment Chairman Dino Ying said, “Since our inception, Hero Entertainment has been looking for the right partner that could provide physical venues for the development of esports competitions.
 Thanks to Adrian Cheng and his museum-retail concept K11, our dream becomes reality today.
 Together with K11, we look forward to bringing this strategic partnership to life.
 City by city, project by project, K11 and Hero Entertainment will jointly promote the development of esports in China, taking the industry to new heights.”